 What is a license and how do they apply to hardware?

 First of all, it’s important to understand what a license is.
-Licensing is a way to give people rights — that they wouldn’t otherwise have — to use your intellectual property (IP) and, in return, to place restrictions on how they exercise those rights.
-In open-source, licensing is typically used for copyrighted information, which includes the source-code to computer programs, the text of books, photographs, recordings of music, etc. By placing an open-source license on a copyrighted work, you give people permission to make copies of it — a right they wouldn’t otherwise have.
+Licensing is a way to give people rights that they wouldn’t otherwise have to use your intellectual property (IP) and, in return, to place restrictions on how they exercise those rights.
+Licensing is often used for copyrighted information, which includes the source-code to computer programs, the text of books, photographs, recordings of music, etc. By placing an open-source license on a copyrighted work, you give people permission to make copies of it — a right they wouldn’t otherwise have.
 In return, you can require them to, for example, license derivatives of your work under the same license (a condition known as “copyleft”).
 This works well for source code, documentation, and other works for which copyright applies.

 That said, it’s still useful to apply a license to your hardware design.
 To the extent that copyright applies (i.e. in the copying of the designs themselves), the license grants people rights that they wouldn’t otherwise have and makes clear the conditions under which they can exercise those rights.
 Even in situations in which the license isn’t legally binding, the license helps make clear the ways in which you would like people to use your design files (e.g. whether or not you think they need to share designs that derive from yours).

 Finally, this lack of protection means that much more hardware is in the public domain by default, just waiting for you to build upon it.
 And that is a good thing.

 See the next question for some specific licenses you might use for your designs.